17CST/TryApp/README.md

 # TryApp

-I am trying to know ABC about Github
+I am trying to know ABC about Github and this time make it perfect.